GioF71/xfce-vnc-audio/README.md

 A docker container for xfce4 via vnc for audio playback, possibly through upnp/dlna with pulseaudio-dlna.
 The Firefox browser is installed, as well as an Upnp Control Point ([upplay](https://www.lesbonscomptes.com/upplay/index.html)).

+## Disclaimer

+This is a work in progress.
+It is only working correctly on the amd64 platform.

 ## Usage

 ### Environment Variables